-You can access the Activities overview by pressing on it, by moving your mouse pointer against the top-left corner of the screen, using Ctrl+Alt+Tab followed by Enter or using Super.
+You can access the Activities overview by pressing on it, by moving your mouse pointer against the top-left corner of the screen, by using Ctrl+Alt+Tab followed by Enter, or by using the Super key.

 Make sure that Num Lock is turned off.
 You will now be able to move the mouse pointer using the keypad.

 The keypad is a set of numerical buttons on your keyboard, usually arranged into a square grid.
 If you have a keyboard without a keypad (such as a laptop keyboard), you may need to hold down the function (Fn) key and use certain other keys on your keyboard as a keypad.
 If you use this feature often on a laptop, you can purchase external USB or Bluetooth numeric keypads.